-Prior to that she was Senior Research Fellow and Head of Research of the Financial Institutions Unit at the Centre for European Policy Studies.
+Prior to that, from 2001 to 2014, she was Senior Research Fellow and Head of Research of the Financial Institutions Unit at the Centre for European Policy Studies, a Brussels-based policy think thank.

-She served as Scientific Director of an international research network on the prospective analysis in the Mediterranean (MEDPRO – Mediterranean Prospects Research Network)
+She also served as Scientific Director of an international research network on the prospective analysis in the Mediterranean (MEDPRO – Mediterranean Prospects Research Network) from 2009 to 2013.

 Previously, she was senior lecturer of international financial institutions and markets, and financial and risk analysis at Post-graduate level at the International Business School in the Isle of Man.
 Prior to that, she worked as an economist at the French banking association and at the European Commission in Directorate General Economics and Financial Affairs and lectured industrial economics and game theory at the University of Lille II and at the University Paris Dauphine.